 Although there claims to be a free feature, Spreaker is best used when using one of the paid subscription services.
 For example, as part of the iHeart family, paying for the subscription will allow automatic uploads to iHeartRadio, Apple Podcasts, and Spotify.

 With that said, the recording functionality is extremely easy, with a focus on getting you to record anywhere.
 In addition, voice mixing tools allow you to integrate other audio or music from your fingertips.
 The app is complete, so you’re able to also cut and edit out parts of your episode as you wish.
 In addition, you can add guests to the platform and do a live show with a built-in chat feature to engage with your user base.
+If you’re looking to do podcast live, we’ve also got you covered.

 If you want to keep it even simpler for your guests, there’s a native Skype integration that will allow your guests to join without the need for overly complicated software.
+In our other post, you’ll learn how to record a podcast on Skype.

 Another great option for those starting out is the free option that has all you need.
 You can export your audio to common file formats, even uncompressed WAV formats, MP3, FLAC and AIFF, and Ogg Vorbis formats.
 In addition, you can easily trim the audio as needed and import pre-recorded audio.
 All of this for free!